mooeypoo/FuncyStr/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License by Moriel Schottlender.
+Credit is appreciated.